l77l77/mbaytas.github.io/crazyflie.md

 <p class="small">Full disclosure: My work is sponsored by Qualisys, but the company does not direct or screen our projects and publications in any way.</p>

-The way that we utilize this tech stack is somewhat uncommon.
+The drawback is that way that we utilize this tech stack is somewhat uncommon.
 The Crazyflie is commonly found in robotics engineering labs, and the Qualisys motion capture system is popular for human biomechanics.
 Much of the documentation and resources on these systems is rich with low-level details that speak to these audiences.
-This tutorial aims to serve as an entry point for hackers and designers who would like to experiment with interactive applications using the Crazyflie, tracked by an external motion capture system.
+Thus, this tutorial is meant as an entry point for hackers and designers who would like to experiment with interactive applications using the Crazyflie, tracked by an external motion capture system.

 </div> <!-- .col -->
 </div> <!-- .row -->